JSammy23/memory-game/README.md

 Gain points by clicking on a character but don't click the same one twice or the game is over!

-## Try is live here: http://JSammy23.github.io/memory-game
+## Try it live here: http://JSammy23.github.io/memory-game